yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Mounting the microSD Card from your Switch to your Computer

-We'll now access the microSD card from the Switch to your computer without the need of taking it out the microSD card slot from the console.
+We'll now access the microSD card from the Switch to your computer without the need of taking it out from the microSD card slot.
 This is done from **Hekate** which has the feature to mount the card over a USB connection.

 **Step 1:** In the Hekate Home menu, tap on the `Tools` tab.